 If you have equity in your home, you may want to consider taking out a loan or line of credit against it.

 The interest rate on these loan products tend to be lower than personal loans or convenience checks; however, there may be some fees that come with taking out these types of loans, so make sure you do the math before you apply.
 Plus, you’d be trading unsecured debt for secured debt, so if you can’t make the payments, you may risk losing your home.

 Use LendingTree’s home equity calculator to estimate how much you can borrow.

 Reduce the temptation by opting out of convenience checks

 Convenience checks aren’t just free money, according to Schulz, noting that “in fact, they can be more expensive than your typical credit card transaction.”

 “If you find yourself in a bind,” he added, “they’re obviously a better choice than payday loans or other bad options, but in normal circumstances, they should probably be avoided.”

-A better way to use a credit card to tide you over would be to utilize a credit card that comes with 0% intro APR on purchases or balance transfers.
+A better way to use a credit card to tide you over would be to utilize a card with 0% intro APR on purchases or balance transfers.
 Always look for credit cards with the lowest fees and interest rates in order to save the most money.

 If you’d like to completely avoid the temptation these checks offer, you can elect to stop receiving them (along with other insurance and credit card offers solicitations) by calling 888-567-8688 or logging into optoutprescreen.com.